dashBuresz/bloch-sphere-simulator-app-js/ReadMe.md

 ## TODOs
 - [ ] determine the issue with quantum gates.
 - [ ] fix issues and or refactor gates **from 3×3** rotations **to** actual **2×2** complex unitaries on **(α, β)**
 - [ ] figure out how to make this project able to be installed as a standalone browser app, that can be installed on a pc with just a browser and no development enviroment.
+- [ ] refactor this TODO list so each point references an issue.